ChrisGitmed/js-shade/README.md

 # js-shade

-An extremely lightweight Node.js library created to simplify formatting terminal text with ANSI codes.
+A lightweight Node.js library created to simplify formatting terminal text with ANSI codes.

-Makes adding color or style to console output much easier, with less room for error.
+Easily add color or style to terminal output, with less room for error.

 ---

-## Install
+### Install
 ```
 yarn add js-shade
 ```
----
-## Usage
+### Usage
 Currently only supports ES6 imports.
 CommonJS `require` not yet supported.
 ```
   import { Shade } from 'js-shade';